-Susan Martinelli Shea is the president and founder of Dancing with the Students, a 501c-3 non-profit organization which teaches ballroom dancing, manners and respect to inner city students.
+Susan Martinelli Shea is the president and founder of Dancing with the Students, a 501(c)(3) Private Operating Foundation which teaches ballroom dancing, manners and respect to inner city students.
 She started with one school in Philadelphia in September, 2005, and has added schools every year.
 Her former career as a special education teacher spanned fifteen years and five states.
 Sue is a proud graduate of Boston College and holds a masters degree from Johns Hopkins University.

-Anita Holland is pumped to be with DWTS!
-Anita is a performance artist, deviser, theatre maker, avid mover, bodyworker and children’s book author.
-Anita’s work interrogates language, excavates ancestry, and strolls with the jungian shadow.
+Severin is pumped to be with DWTS!
+Severin is a performance artist, deviser, theatre maker, avid mover, bodyworker and children’s book author.
+Their work interrogates language, excavates ancestry, and strolls with the jungian shadow.
 They are building a creative family in Philadelphia.
 They’ve created original roles in collaboration with Headlong Dance Theater (incubated artist), Swim Pony, The Painted Bride, and Applied Mechanics (Company Member).
-As a mover Anita has had training in multiple modalities but their main loves are Argentine Tango, Samba, and getting down on the dance floor with friends.
-Hailing from the exotic states of Utah and Iowa, Anita has had the honor of studying acting at the University of Utah. www.theanitaholland.com
+As a mover Severin has had training in multiple modalities but their main loves are Argentine Tango, Samba, and getting down on the dance floor with friends.
+Hailing from the exotic states of Utah and Iowa, Severin has had the honor of studying acting at the University of Utah. https://www.severinblake.com/

 Leah Holleran (Ballroom Dance Instructor)